PeterStegarus/hashtable-data-structure/README.md

 # Put
-Compute hashkey and insert the item in a bucket in hashtable with the InsLG function.
-The elements are entered lexicographically ordered.
-Implemented cases for inserting element into empty list, inserting to beginning of the list, insert inside the list, insert at the end of the list.
+Compute hashkey and insert the item in a bucket in hashtable.
+The items are entered lexicographically ordered.
+Implemented cases for inserting items into empty list, to the beginning of the list, inside the list, at the end of the list.

 # Remove
-For the remove method, check that the list is not empty.
-Then, list only has one item, reset list.
-If the list has more than one element, first element is removed, also move the head of the list.
+Checks that the list is not empty.
+If list only has one item, reset list.
+If the list has more than one item and first item is removed, also move the head of the list.

 # Get
-The get method searches for the key in the corresponding hashkey list using the the cmpDNS compare function.
-It returns the element or NULL if not found.
+Search for the key in the corresponding bucket.
+Returns the element or NULL if not found.

 # Find
-The find method uses get: true if an element was returned, false if NULL was returned.
+Calls get: true if an element was returned, false if NULL was returned.

 # Print
 Print all non-empty buckets.